latest nhpb_banner 1__compressed2

 Help with Medical Bills

-This Metro Government funded program can offer qualified low income people help with rent, utility bills or even mortgage assistance.
-The Temporary and Extended Emergency Financial Assistance program was created to help low income people who are faced with an emergency or crisis situation.
+This County Government funded program, with applications at Neighborhood Places, can offer qualified low income people help with rent, utility bills or even mortgage assistance.
+The Temporary and Extended Emergency Financial Assistance program was created to help low income people who are faced with a hardships.
 Grants and funds can provide shelter, pay for housing, and give money for paying energy bills.
-Aid is usually prioritized for the lowest income Jefferson County Kentucky individuals.
+The grant money is usually prioritized for the lowest income Jefferson County Kentucky individuals with a focus on seniors, parents with kids and the disabled.

 Some examples of a crisis which may qualify for emergency financial assistance includes the following.
 If someone losses a job unexpectedly or has a loss of income and financial support due separation, death, desertion, or domestic violence by the primary wage earner then they may qualify.
 A medical emergency or illness that may be pending SSI also qualifies.

-To apply for the program, you need to apply at your local Neighborhood Place.
+To apply for emergency financial help, families need to apply at their local Neighborhood Place.
 The locations are closely linked with non-profit agencies, local schools, and government organizations.
-The centers provide community residents a single access point to a wide array of services and resources where they live, and offices are located across Louisville and Jefferson County Kentucky.
+The centers provide community residents a single access point to a wide array of services and resources where they live.
+The offices are located across Louisville and Jefferson County Kentucky.

-However, if for some reason you can’t make it to a center or are faced with an emergency that prevents you from going to a center, then you can apply over the phone.
-Dial 574-8035 to apply for financial assistance.
+However, if for some reason a person can’t make it to a center or are faced with an emergency that prevents them from going to a center, then they can apply over the phone.
+The main locations are listed below as well as their phone numbers for applications.

-Metro Human Services of Jefferson County is also committed to helping families become self-sufficient.
+Metro Human Services, a Neighborhood Place partners, is also committed to helping Jefferson County KY families become self-sufficient.
 They want to build a foundation for low income people to grow upon, and county social workers will partner with staff from each of the Neighborhood Place sites.

 Case workers will participate actively in the process to ensure that information around resources and government assistance is disseminated effectively.
-Staff will work directly with families and individuals to assess the needs of low income families, and individuals will help move them toward the development of a better bottom line and improved financial condition.
+Staff will work directly with families and individuals to assess the needs.
+The case workers will also partner with individuals in Jefferson County KY to help move them toward the development of a better bottom line and improved financial condition.
 They will do this by helping to refer people to assets and provide them incentives, and they will bundle them to provide support for the needy.

-After the case management is complete, clients of the Neighborhood Places in Kentucky will be referred to community based organizations and government assistance programs that build financial assets as well as address any immediate familial needs.
-Immediate family needs that can be addressed include help for rent, utilities, medical services, and more.
+After the case management is complete, clients of the Neighborhood Places in Kentucky will be referred to community based organizations for a grant.
+Or the person or family in need will be directed to a government assistance programs that build financial assets as well as address any immediate familial needs.
+Bills that can be paid include funds help for rent, utilities, medical services, car repairs, and more.
 Resources are offered in both Jefferson County and the city of Louisville.

 Assistance is offered in a collaborative way.
-Social workers utilize Family Team Meetings that include a network of non-profit partner agencies, government resources and community based organizations.
+Social workers utilize Family Team Meetings that include a network of non-profit partner agencies, government resources, job training centers in Kentucky and community based organizations.
 They will partner together to provide emergency help for bills and basic needs.
 They will also promote family self-sufficiency using a strength based/solution focused model.

 Apply for Neighborhood Place programs